JonathanZWhite/less-in-practice/README.md

 If a style is used only *once* on the page use an ID otherwise use a class.
 If you are not sure, go with a class instead of ID.

 ###Naming Conventions
-Class names should be kept short and use dashes to seperate words.
+Naming convention should follow the guidelines set by the language.
+Class names should be short and use dashes to seperate words.
 As a rule of thumb, try keep your class names under 2 words, 3 max.

 ```
 .editor-tabs {